Digital wallets: A beginner’s guide to how they work

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride the subway by simply holding your watch or phone up to the turnstile.
+Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride mass transit by simply holding your watch or phone up to the turnstile.

 What is a digital wallet?

-Digital wallets are exactly what they sound like: a digital version of your financial accounts made easily accessible via computer, smartphone or smart device.
-This ultimately eliminates much of the need to carry around your actual wallet.
+Digital wallets are exactly what they sound like: a digital version of your financial accounts made easily accessible via computer, smartphone or smart device that ultimately eliminates much of the need to carry around an actual wallet.

 Apple Pay, Google Pay, and Samsung Pay are probably three of the most popular digital wallets, but there are quite a few others.
 Some other popular digital wallets include PayPal and Venmo, both of which are uniquely social by allowing you to easily send money to retailers and friends.

 Zelle is another popular option for digital payments that automatically comes with many bank accounts.

 To get started with a digital wallet, first decide which one you want to use.
 This decision will likely correlate with the mobile operating system you use — Apple Pay for iPhone users, Google Pay for Android users and so on.

 You can also choose to use one or multiple.
 Different digital wallets might be better for different purposes.
 For example, you could have:

 - Apple Pay as a backup payment method if you forget a physical wallet